up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ![WAS-110 login](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_login.webp)

 1. Within a web browser, navigate to <https://192.168.11.1/html/main.html#service/servicecontrol>{ target="_blank" }
-   and if asked, input the admin credentials.
+   and, if asked, input the admin credentials.

 ![WAS-110 services](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_services.webp)